Skip to the content.

 Python environment management

 Once you start working on more than one project, managing separate and isolated Python environments for each one becomes a requirement.
-This topic is slightly “extra credit” (it’s most important to get in and start learning the syntax), but it’s worth learning sooner rather than later.
 This is a good primer on Python virtual environments and why you need them.

 There are many different Python environment management tools on the market (pip, pip-tools, Poetry, Pipenv, etc.) and the choice always remain with individual developer, but the current recommended tool is uv.
-It’s (very) fast, easy to use, and is standards-compliant.
+It’s fast, easy to use, and is Python-standards-compliant.
 First steps are as follows:

 Django

-Django is our current tool of choice for non-trivial web applications requiring a significant amount of business logic, direct manipulation of databases, and a large amount of user interaction.
+Django is our recommended framework of choice for non-trivial web applications requiring a significant amount of business logic, direct manipulation of databases, and a large amount of user interaction.
 It is a “full stack” web framework that includes all of the components required to develop a complex web application for internal or external customers.
 It also boasts some of the best online documentation to be found.

 A learning syllabus for Django is as follows: